 Day 5 – Skandmata: Skandmata is the mother of “Skanda”, also called “Karthikeya”.
 She is always depicted as holding a baby which is symbolic of the transforming strength of a mother when her child is confronted with danger.

 Day 6 – Katyayani: This avatar of the goddess is born to the sage Katyayana and is also known as the warrior goddess.
 This incarnation is considered as one of the violent forms of Goddess Parvati.

-Day 7 – Kalaratri: This form is considered as the most ferocious forms of Goddess Durga.
+Day 7 – Kalaratri: This form is considered the most ferocious form of Goddess Durga.
 It is believed that Parvati removed her fair skin to kill the demons Sumbha and Nisumbha.
 She is always depicted as wearing a white color attire though the color of her skin is dark with fury and rage.
 This white color depicts prayer and peace and assures her devotees that she is their protector.

 Day 8 – Mahagauri: This avatar of the goddess stands for optimism, intelligence, and peace.

 Day 9 – Sidhidhatri: This avatar is also known as “Saraswati Devi” and is considered as the source of Knowledge and education.
 She is called “Siddhidatri” because she is considered to be the one who possesses and bestows all types of Siddhis.